-Henry James could never be accused of being concise.
+Henry James could never be accused of breviloquence.
 The Turn Of The Screw is what he called a “tale” – a fictional story with a single plot, too long to be a “short story” (today we call them novellas).
-In addition to these “tales”, he wrote plays, criticisms, autobiography, travel stories, and some twenty novels (including The Golden Bowl, also on The List).
+In addition to these “tales”, he wrote plays, criticisms, autobiography, travel stories, and some twenty novels (including The Golden Bowl, also on my to-be-read list).
 Wordy bastard.

 James loved ghost stories – and he wrote quite a few – but he was bored by the tropes of the genre.
 He preferred stories that, as he put it, “embroidered the strange and sinister onto the very type of the normal and easy”.
 Or, to put it in words that an actual human would use, he liked it better when the “ghosts” could easily be tricks of the mind, or something equally normal in day-to-day life, but the reader is left wondering… what if?